Welcome to MW Real Estate Solutions and Olivia Homes!

 To better lives and communities through real estate education and proven real estate solutions.

 Every Sunday at noon on AM 560, The Answer, is reserved for the show about making money in Real Estate.
 It’s Real Estate Airwaves.
 This show will give you the inside info.
 Exclusive information you won’t find anywhere else from Chicagoland experts that have made money in Real Estate for years.
 They’ve done the hard work, the trial and error..and they will help you make money in Real Estate.
 Make an appointment for Real Estate Airwaves..Sundays at noon..on AM 560 The Answer.
 This new real estate radio show is going to be focused on real estate investing, flipping, and advanced business strategies.
 The very first show will be all about how to find real estate deals to flip without spending any money.
 It will be an hour packed full with high quality and implementable content so tune into AM 560’s the Answer every Sunday from 12pm to 1pm.
 This new real estate radio show is going to be hosted by Joshua Inglis who is a broker with United Real Estate and the owner of Midwest Real Estate Solutions which is one of the top real estate investment companies in the Chicagoland area.
 Vincent Pace with Barnett Real Estate Investment Finance will also be a host who helps investors all across the United States fund their real estate deals.
-Make an appointment for Real Estate Airwaves..Sundays at noon..on AM 560 The Answer. ...read more
+Make an appointment for Real Estate Airwaves..Sundays at noon..on AM 560 The Answer.
+Enter your email address below to join our newsletter which has real estate insider tips and tricks Name * Email *...read more

 The down payment is one of the most important parts of the process when it comes to purchasing a home.
 For first time home buyers, saving up enough for a down payment can be crucial when it comes to securing the loan that you want.
 Here are some down payment tips that will help you get through this process faster and easier so you can improve your chances of securing a loan.
 Know Where You Are Financially Everything starts with looking over your finances to see where you are and what you need to accomplish.
 You can start by making a plan to save up enough for a down payment which is generally 3-20% of the total cost of a home.
 Next, look over your own finances on a daily, weekly, and monthly basis to see where you are spending money so you can make the necessary adjustments.
 You might be surprised to find that you are overspending on items that otherwise cost a fraction of the amount.
 For example, brewing your own coffee instead of hitting the coffee shop can save you hundreds of dollars a year, if not more.
 Create a Savings Plan Now that you know where you are financially and where you want to be, create a plan that gets you there on a day by day basis.
 For most people, there are no shortcuts to saving, but you will be surprised at the amount you can put back over six months to a year’s time if you focus on your daily spending routine.
 It helps to talk to a loan officer now so you can find out how much money you need to save up and put aside.
 The loan officer can also let you know the purchase price you will be eligible for if you save up a certain amount of money.
 Think Savings The easiest way to save is having the company you work for direct deposit a certain amount into your savings account.
 That way, it is never in your hands.
 Barring that, you should simply transfer the appropriate amount from your checking to your savings account each month.
 10% to 20% is the goal each month so you can put back what you need.
 Grant Money In Illinois, they have something called an IHDA loan.
 IHDA stands for Illinois Housing Development Authority but more importantly, IHDA is free money for first time home buyers!
 Buyers can get up to $7500 in down payment assistance with this grant.
 There are also other down payment assistance programs all across the United States, you just have to do a little digging.
 Having a great loan officer, will help you utilize all grant money available.
 You can learn more about IHDA by visiting https://www.ihda.org/my-home/buying-a-house/getting-an-ihda-loan/ Gift Money Many times when buying a home, you are allowed to be gifted money from relatives or friends.
 You will want to speak to your loan officer for more information but this is another way to come up with money for your down payment.
 One caveat to this is that it must truly be a gift, it cannot be a loan.
 So someone has to really like you in order to give you a gift for your down payment that they will never get back.
 Other Sources of Income...read more